Caitlin-Sykes/ComputerCraft-Scripts/PotionAutoBrewer/readme.md

 2. You will know if you have done this right as if you type @KubeJS in JEI, there should be various potions available within the page, like "long liquid slowness potion"

 ### Setting up Things:
 1. Get a basin, mixer, chest, two funnels, a blaze burner and a belt and set them up in a similar way to this.
-The blaze burner must constantly have lava and the pipe coming off the left will need to filter back into the ME.
-I use Pipez for their internal filter slots, but anything works.
+The blaze burner must constantly have lava.

 ![Setting up create](assets/CreateSetup.png)